YeskendirK/yeskendir.github.io/_pages/about.md

 Hello!
 Welcome to my personal webpage.

-I am second-year master's student at the University of Amsterdam.
+Currently, I am a second-year master's student at the University of Amsterdam.

+I have ~3 years of industry machine learning experience.
+My research works were published in venues like ECCV, AAAI, ICLR, and ReScience.
-I have broad research interests in Machine Learning including Natural Language Processing, Geometric Deep Learning, Graph Neural Networks, Genrative Models.
+I have broad research interests in Machine Learning including Natural Language Processing, Geometric Deep Learning, Graph Neural Networks, and Generative Models.

+I am looking for full-time opportunities starting in Fall 2023.